Tonni Adamsen: Silkeborg

 On 6 August 2022, Danish Superliga club Silkeborg announced the signing of Adamsen on a contract until the summer of 2026.
 Just two days later, on 8 August, he marked his debut for the club with a goal, capping off a 3–1 home victory over AaB in the Superliga.
 On 29 March 2024, Adamsen scored his first hat-trick for Silkeborg in their 6–1 home win in the 2023–24 Danish Cup semi-final first leg against Fredericia.

 After a prolific start to the 2024–25 season, scoring eight goals in the first ten matches, Adamsen won back-to-back Danish Superliga Player of the Month awards for August and September.
 On 3 December, he was named Silkeborg's Player of the Year for 2024.
 On 17 March 2025, Adamsen scored his tenth league goal of the campaign on the final day of the regular season in a 2–2 away draw against Brøndby, which saw Silkeborg finish outside of the top six and go on to play in the relegation round.
 On 18 May, he scored a brace in Silkeborg's 3–2 away victory over AaB, securing the seventh position for his team and a place in the European play-off match.

 On 31 July 2025, Adamsen scored a hat-trick in a 3–2 away victory over KA in the UEFA Conference League second qualifying round, sending Silkeborg to the next round of the qualifying stage with a 4–3 win on aggregate.
 On 10 August, he scored his second hat-trick of the season in a 4–2 home victory against Nordsjælland in the Superliga.
 On 3 September, Adamsen scored both goals in a 2–1 away win against Middelfart to send Silkeborg through to the 2025–26 Danish Cup third round.

+Rapid Wien

+On 27 May 2026, Austrian Bundesliga club Rapid Wien announced the signing of Adamsen on a two-year deal.
+He scored his first league goals for the club on 16 August 2026, scoring four goals in a 8–0 win over Grazer AK.